 - finely chopped chives

-- Coat the bottom of a large pot with olive oil (ideally a 5-quart Dutch oven).
+- Cook garlic and onion.
+Coat the bottom of a large pot with olive oil (ideally a 5-quart Dutch oven).
 Place it over medium-low heat and add the onion and garlic.
 Stirring often, cook until everything is nicely caramelized, about 15 minutes.

-- Add the chipotle peppers in adobo, chili powder, oregano and cumin to the pot and stir.
+- Add and cook chipotles and spices.
+Add the chipotle peppers in adobo, chili powder, oregano and cumin to the pot and stir.
 Cook until it’s very aromatic, about 30 seconds.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.